openebs-archive/dynamic-nfs-provisioner/docs/design/hooks.md

           periodSeconds: 60
 ```

-User need to provide Configmap name as value of `OPENEBS_IO_HOOK_CONFIG` environment variable.
+User needs to provide Configmap name as a value of `OPENEBS_IO_HOOK_CONFIG` environment variable.

-### Low Level Design
+### Low-Level Design
 #### Hook Definition
 NFS Provisioner uses `Provisioner` to provision NFS PV.
-Existing `Provisioner` definition needs to be extended to use following hooks definition.
+The existing `Provisioner` definition needs to be extended to use the following hooks definition.

 ```go
 // ResourceType defines type of resource